deathgrasp/Evosuite-Test-Assistant/Readme.txt

 This is done by creating tests on the version after the fix, running them on both fixed and pre-fix versions, and counting the bugs that appear only in the pre-fix version.
 A more detailed per-script functionality is found in them.
 All scripts can be ran without input (./<script name>).
-In order to run on a remote location, used nohup and & is advised (nohup ./<script name> &)
+In order to run on a remote location, used nohup and & is advised (nohup ./<script name> &) should install dos2unix in linux for prediction Required files: In scripts, the folder required-files include the jars required to run the scripts. in said class, there is also outputs of amir's program to run the prediction tests.
+To run the scripts, copy the jars, script and amir's outputs (if running prediction) into the same folder and use the command above.